chevybowtie/NESDR-Smart-v5-APRS-iGate/README.md

 ```
 Add `.[dev]` if you also want formatting, linting, and test tooling.

+Note about APRS library: the project pins a relaxed constraint for `aprslib` in `pyproject.toml` (for example `aprslib>=0.7.2,<0.9`) because `aprslib>=0.8` is not available on PyPI as of Oct 2025.
+If you need a newer upstream release, pin to a VCS URL or wait for the official PyPI release.
+See `DEVELOPER_NOTES.md` for more details.

 ## 3. Run the interactive setup
 Launch the onboarding wizard to capture station details and render the initial configuration:
 ```bash